ErsjanKeri/DSolver/README.md

 ### How to add page?
-    1) create component inside the components folder
+    1) create new component
-    2) export component in components/index.js
-    3) add page into the router, App.js, hold into current design
-    4) add menu item in the custom layout (let the main branch do this preferrably)
+    2) make a screenshot of this component, and same the image in src/images
+    3) at routes.js create a new object for the array, fill in the keys and done New component has been added